vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/paramparA/shankara-digvijayaH/mAdhavIyaH/en_tapasyAnanda/15_TRIUMPHANT_TOUR_OF_THE_LAND.md

 (73-75) The Acharya and his disciples next travelled through Saurashtra and adjacent countries, and at last reached the city of Dwaraka.
 That place was full of Vaishnavas who bore the seal marks of Vishnu's emblems like Sankha, Chakra, etc. on their

-TRIUMPHANT TOUR OF THE LAND

-173

-arms, big upright paintings on their forehead and Tulasi leaves on their ears.
+TRIUMPHANT TOUR OF THE LAND [[173]] arms, big upright paintings on their forehead and Tulasi leaves on their ears.
 They held the doctrine that salvation is obtained by the recognition of the five differences-those between God and Jiva, between Jiva and Jiva, between Jiva and insentient objects, between God and insentient objects, and between in- sentient objects themselves.
 Hundreds of them came forward for controversy and were defeated by the disciples of the Acharya.

 (76-88) The divine Sankara, after having defeated in argu- ments the sects of Vaishnavas, Saivas, Saktas and Sauras, now proceeded to the city of Ujjayini.
 To their great joy, the party heard the loud sound, of Mridanga, announcing that the worship of Lord Siva was going on in the great temple of the city.
 A mild wind, carrying the sweet smell of flowers and the fragrant smoke of sandal wood dust and incense, was blowing there, removing the pilgrims' physical exhaustion.
 The Acharya then proceeded to the great temple to adore the Deity, Maha Kala.
 The worship over, the illustrious Sankara, the adored of all the great sages, and the repository of great majesty and power, sat in the temple portico with his disciples.
 He called his disciple Padmapada to his side, and said: "Here there is a great scholar named Bhatta Bhaskara.
 Find him out and inform him of our presence here."
 Bhatta Bhaskara was considered a prince among scholars.
 He was the author of many works and a victor in numerous debates.
 Meeting him, Padmapada said: "Here has arrived the Yogi Sankara of worldwide reputation who has been going all over the country, defeating scholars of opposite schools and spreading the philosophy of Non-dualism.
 Refuting the interpretations of all other schools of thought, he has now made a commentary on Vyasa's Vedanta Sutras.
 I came here to carry this information to you.
 In that commentary, he has refuted your unsound doctrines also.
 You may, therefore, abandon your false doctrines and adopt the non- dualistic philosophy."
 Somewhat annoyed at this belittling speech, the reputed scholar, Bhatta Bhaskara, replied thus: "As a swan swallows the tender stalk of lotus and performs its dance, I have been eating up the reputation of other scholars and dancing on the pinnacle of scholarship.
 Perhaps your teacher has not yet heard of me who has torn to shreds the false teachings of many sects.
-Before my teachings, even the lustre of the words of Kanada, the teacher of the Nyaya-Vaiseshika system, fades like that of the
+Before my teachings, even the lustre of the words of Kanada, the teacher of the Nyaya-Vaiseshika system, fades like that of the [[174]]

-174

-SANKARA-DIG-VIJAYA: CANTO 15

 moon before the sun.
 Kapila's teachings also have run away and taken refuge in some unknown place before the attacks of my dialectics.
 When this is the case with these reputed ancient teachers, what can modern teachers, mere pigmies before me, do?"
 Padma- pada thereupon said: "Sir, do not indulge in such meaningless speech.
 With a stone chisel, it may be possible to cut the rocky side of a hill, but it will be of no avail to cut a piece of diamond!"